Pairing: Sam/Dean (Wincest)

 Sam's hand slides limply onto his knee.
 Dean is sitting sideways on Sam's cot, facing him, one leg bent in front and the other foot on the floor, and he stops breathing when the weight of Sam's long fingers registers.
 Neither moves, and Dean finally finishes with the sponge bath, straightening the plaid button-down and loose sweatpants in which he'd dressed Sam.
 Sam lies back down without protest or acknowledgment, but the faint heat that bled through the knee of Dean's jeans and lingers is enough to rekindle a little hope.

-A quick pat-down tells him that he's completely unarmed.
+He pats down his own clothes and doesn't find anything useful.
 Gritting his teeth, Dean approaches one wall, notices that the bars are actually pinkish-white and thick, rounded like enormous ribs, and when he pokes at one of them it's slick and smooth and warm to the touch.
 Sigils that look suspiciously like Enochian are carved deep into the surface.

 He hears the rustling again, and this time when he turns, he sees piercing blue eyes and pearly fangs snapping at his face